 It’s also illegal not jump on the healthy roasted vegetable pasta train.

 No, that’s a lie.
-But look ^^^^ at it, it’s literally spring in a bowl.
-How can you not want to jump on it?
-It’s true; I do love my vegetables… probably more than fruit.
-And when I do vegetables… I go big or go home.
-But since my “job” requires me to be home, I just go BIG.
+But just look at it, it’s literally spring in a bowl.
+How can you not want to grab a fork and jump into it?

 So to kick off spring and Healthy Pasta Month I made my version of pasta primavera, pasta that’s tossed with a truckload of my favorite fresh vegetables… roasted.